-Rutgers eDNA Lab
+Natural Resource eDNA Lab

 The spotted lantern fly (SLF – Lycorma delicatula) is a recent invasive species in the United States that can cause severe injury to trees, tree fruit, and grapes.
-There are several active investigations into how to detect SLF when they are in low abundance to aid in eradication decisions.
+We have several active investigations into how to detect SLF when they are in low abundance to aid in eradication decisions.
 We have developed an eDNA protocol for SLF surveys within forest and agricultural settings that can support these efforts.

 Emerald Ash Borer